yuvalm11/prompter-plotter/README.md

 ## Electronics

 Each stepper motor is controlled by a XIAO RP2040 microcontroller on Jake's board for a dual H-bridge stepper control.
 The board takes care of power management as it takes a 20v voltage from an external power supply.
-Both microcontrollers' clock can are synchronized with each other and the computer running them in order to achieve accurate, full machine level control.
+Both microcontrollers' clocks are synchronized with each other and the computer running them in order to achieve accurate, full machine level control.

-The servo is also controlled by a XIAO RP2040.
+The servo is also controlled by a XIAO RP2040 with a firmware I wrote based on Jake's OSAP firmware.
+If you watch carefully in the video above, you can see a funny looking limit switch I patched at the top of the end effector.
+This is used to get a signal of the pen position and avoid unwanted pen drops.

 ## Machine operation software